 This applies to personal information that is in both paper and electronic records.
 If you ask us, we'll also let others see your record (except if one of the points above applies).

-For details about getting access to your records, please see General Data Protection Regulation (GDPR) for further information.
+For details about getting access to your records, please see UK General Data Protection Regulation (UK GDPR) for further information.
 If you can't ask for your records in writing, you can ask someone else to do it for you or ring the Council and we will help.
 You can ring us on 01484 221000 and ask for either Customer Services or Data Protection.

 You can ask to change information you think is inaccurate (right to rectification)